Defne Samyeli

 Defne Samyeli (born 1 July 1972) is a Turkish TV presenter, columnist, singer and actress.

 Life

 Samyeli was born as the first child of an Istanbul admiral Haluk and hotel manager Sendegül who is from Adana's Ramazanoğullarli family.
 In 1991, she ranked third on Turkey's beauty pageant.

 Samyeli, who started her career as a journalist and graduated from Boğaziçi University, was a news reporter in the main news bulletin of Kanal D under the direction of Tuncay Özkan.
 She received 2 international awards for her different news presentation in the main news bulletin of Kanal D. Samyeli has been a columnist for Milliyet newspaper, the editor and presenter of Show TV's main news bulletin, and a writer for Güneş newspaper.
 As of May 2010 for a while she presented the program Defne Her şey Bambaşka on ATV.
-Samyeli who worked as a columnist for Milliyet for so many years, parted her ways from the newspaper on 3 January 2015.
+Samyeli who worked as a columnist for Milliyet for so many years, parted ways with the newspaper on 3 January 2015.